kasra-hosseini/obspyDMT/README.rst

 *dmt-tour-data* directory will be created in the current path and the retrieved/processed data will be organized there.
 (Please refer to `Folder structure`_ section for more information)

-The retrieved raw counts could be plotted:
+To have an overview on the retrieved raw counts, the waveforms can be plotted by:

 ::